- About Us

 Steve remarks: "My work the past 5 ½ years has focused on transforming institutions of higher learning into models of sustainability, not just by eliminating their operational greenhouse gas emissions but in how they plan, manage, invest, and most importantly prepare graduates to transition society to just, healthy and sustainable future.
 Because educational institutions are established and long-standing they have great incentive to invest in their built infrastructure.
 Beyond the standard benefits of reducing operational costs, improving the health of the occupants, and reducing environmental impact, educational institutions have the unique opportunity to use buildings as part of the educational experience.
 Allowing students the ability to monitor how their behavior affects the performance of the building – connecting behavior to impact is a powerful teaching tool.
 I am excited to witness these learning experiences and to expand green building awareness to individuals and institutions that do not believe green buildings are possible for them."

-The USGBC MA Chapter is governed by a 15 person Board of Directors who represent the breadth of the green building industry.
-The following is a list of the current Board members broken down by the industry which they represent.
+The USGBC MA Chapter is governed by a 15 member Board of Directors who represent the breadth of the green building industry.

 Jennifer Taranto (2013-2015)